 - Frozen Girl Scout Cookie: 8% ABV (16 proof)

-To estimate the alcohol content of these drinks, I chose the lowest proof or most popular liqueurs for each.
+To estimate the alcohol content of these drinks, we chose the lowest proof or most popular liqueurs for each.
 That includes a 30-proof Irish cream and peppermint schnapps, 40 proof coffee liqueur and a 34 proof chocolate liqueur.